-The ECU supplied is supplied programmed for the VT80.
-The engine has already been set up and tested using the same ECU and pump supplied so there is very little to adjust in order to get the engine running.
+The ecu system supplied (ecu and engine) has been already tested and programmed at factory for your engine.
+The engine has already been set up and tested using the same ECU and pump supplied so there is very little to adjust in order to get the engine running, only the alignment to your transmitter is necessary.

 Confirm you have connected the ECU input to the throttle channel of your receiver, DISCONNECT the ecu battery, and connect the Data Terminal into the ECU.
 Remove all rates, mixes and throttle travel settings in the transmitter.
 Before doing any adjustment on the ecu, check that your transmitter is sending the correct signal by checking the reading of "Pulse" in the data terminal.
-I should be between 900-1050uS at STOP, position, between 1100 and 1300uS at IDLE position and between 1800 and 2200 at Full Power position.
+It should be between 900-1050uS at STOP position, between 1100 and 1300uS at IDLE position and between 1800 and 2200uS at Full Power position.
 Please note that these readings on the ecu are measured directly from the signal received from your RC system, so you should readjust your transmitter if the values read are outside that the ones suggested.

 The setup assumes the use of a transmitter with manual trims.
 If you use a TX with digital trims, is essential to use the switch in the TX programmed for the function "Throttle cut", or "engine cut" which normally has the effect of producing the "trim-down" function.
-Using a digital trim cause unstable idle, and excessive delay in shutting off the engine in emergency.
+Using a digital trim cause unstable idle, and delay in shutting off the engine in emergency.
 Check your radio manual for this before you start.
-DO NOT use the digital trim in any case.
+Avoid using the digital trim if possible.